background

 • Multiple of Invested Capital (MOIC) = 3.0x

-The implied returns reflect favorable results to the private equity firm, in which its initial equity contribution tripled in value over the five-year period, i.e. the 3.0x MOIC.
+In closing, the implied MOIC of 3.0x reflects a favorable outcome on the LBO investment to the private equity firm, considering the initial equity contribution tripled in value over the five-year period.

 MOIC Calculator